 This TAFE Certificate II in Engineering covers 14 modules over the two years of VCE.
 All modules are completed at school, and a certificate will be granted on completion by Education Living.
 The Engineering Certificate will provide four units in the VCE Certificate and will be used in calculating the ATAR Score for tertiary selection.
 In addition to supporting TAFE and University applications, the certificate improves student access to Engineering and Manufacturing Apprenticeships as well as equipment assembly and sales positions.
-Some aspects of the course require on-the-job training, so students will have an optional two week work placement each year.
-This will occur in a two week block - the last week of a school term followed by the first week of school holidays.
+Some aspects of the course require on-the-job training, so students will have an optional two-week work placement each year.
+This will occur in a two-week block - the last week of a school term followed by the first week of school holidays.

 This VET program is an entry level training program for students wishing to pursue a range of occupations associated with the Engineering and Manufacturing Industries.

-It covers the four main areas of engineering - Mechanical, Fabrication, Electrical / Electronics, and Production - with an emphasis on Fabrication.
+It covers the four main areas of engineering - Mechanical, Fabrication, Electrical, Machining, and Production - with an emphasis on Fabrication.

-Year 11 Unit 1 & 2
+Year 11 Unit 1 & 2 Modules

-Modules

-- Apply principles of Occupational Health & Safety in the work environment - Use hand tools - Select and interpret drawings and prepare three dimensional (3D) sketches and drawings - Apply basic fabrication techniques - Use power tools/hand held operations Perform basic machining processes - Report on a range of sectors in the manufacturing, engineering and related industries - Perform metal machining operations
+- Apply principles of Occupational Health & Safety in the work environment

+- Use hand tools

+- Select and interpret drawings and prepare three dimensional (3D) sketches and drawings

+- Apply basic fabrication techniques

+- Use power tools/handheld operations

+- Perform basic machining processes

+- Report on a range of sectors in the manufacturing, engineering, and related industries

+- Perform metal machining operations

-Additional VCE units may help deliver parts of the modules. eq: General Maths 1 and 2.
+It is recommended that Additional VCE units are completed to assist with parts of the modules. e.g General Mathematics 1 & 2.

-Year 12 Unit 3 & 4
+Year 12 Unit 3 & 4 Modules

-Modules

-- · Undertake a basic engineering project - Perform intermediate engineering computations - Produce basic engineering components & products using fabrication & machining operations - Perform metal machining operations
+- Undertake a basic engineering project - Perform intermediate engineering computations - Produce basic engineering components & products using fabrication & machining operations - Perform metal machining operations

-Please note: Students who wish to study Engineering in Year 12, this subject covers one module of mathematics.
+Please note: Students who wish to study Engineering in Year 12, this subject covers one module of Mathematics.